piotr-szuberski/contrail-windows-docs/doc/Quick_start/deployment.md

 # Deploying Contrail with Windows compute nodes

 ## Prerequisites

-* Machine with CentOS 7.5 installed
+* Machine with CentOS 7.5 installed,
-* Machine(s) with Windows Server 2016 and updates installed
+* Machine(s) with Windows Server 2016 (please see requirements below),
-* Machine for running Ansible playbooks (Linux or Windows with WSL)
+* Machine for running Ansible playbooks (Linux or Windows with WSL).

+Requirements for Windows Server 2016 machine:

+* Minimum hardware requirements:
+    * 2 CPU,
+    * 4 GB RAM,
+    * 60 GB HDD.
+* Virtualization support must be enabled:
+    * in case of a bare metal - enable VT-x in BIOS,
+    * in case of a virtual machine - enable nested virtualization.
+* Newest Windows updates should be installed.
+* Windows machines should have different hostnames.
+* Windows machines should be accessible using the same set of credentials.

 ## Steps

-- On each of the Windows hosts:
+- On each of the Windows hosts enable Ansible remoting:

+        # PowerShell
         Invoke-WebRequest https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 -OutFile ConfigureRemotingForAnsible.ps1
         .\ConfigureRemotingForAnsible.ps1 -DisableBasicAuth -EnableCredSSP -ForceNewSSLCert -SkipNetworkProfileCheck

 * On the Ansible machine:

+        # bash
         git clone git@github.com:Juniper/contrail-ansible-deployer.git
         cd contrail-ansible-deployer
         vim config/instances.yaml